Resources and tips for living a gluten-free, low carb, keto, and/or Trim Healthy Mama type of life.

 Edward & Sons, Organic Shredded Coconut, Unsweetened, 8 oz - I use shredded coconut in my Coconut Crusted Chicken Tenders and Coconut Waffles among other things.

-I buy many of my nuts locally.
-Wegman’s has finely ground almond flour for $8 a pound and last summer Aldi had it for $6.
-The cheapest I’ve found it recently is on Amazon.
+I buy many of my nuts locally or on Amazon.
 A 4 lb bag is $30.

 Costco has good prices on nuts too.
 If you prefer to shop online for nuts these are what I buy online:

-Protein Plus, Roasted All Natural Peanut Flour, 16 oz OR THM De-Fatted Peanut Flour 16OZ BAG – The nutrition facts on these are identical.
-The first one is about a $1 cheaper and iherb does have free shipping over $20 so I get mine there.
+Protein Plus, Roasted All Natural Peanut Flour, 16 oz OR THM De-Fatted Peanut Flour 16OZ BAG - The nutrition facts on these are identical.
+The first one is cheaper.

 Non Food Kitchen Stuff:

-DayMark IT115435 12″ Hand-E-Grip Disposable Pastry Bag with Dispenser (Roll of 100) – Amazon sells super cheap piping bags (about 17 cents per bag).
+Ateco 4718 Disposable Decorating Bags, 18-Inch, Pack of 100 - Amazon sells super cheap piping bags.
 I pipe icing much more often than I used to since this discovery.

 6pc Chocolate Molds, Lollipop Mold, Candy Molds, Ice Molds, Silicone Molds, Silicone Baking Molds - great for gummies and skinny chocolate